-If you get known for being a person who always works back late, some people may manipulate this situation.
-People may stroll out the door dumping work on you knowing that you will stay until its done.
+If you get known for being a person who always works late, some people may manipulate this situation.
+People may stroll out the door dumping work on you knowing that you will stay until it’s done.

-Managers don’t respect your life out of the office
+Managers don’t respect your life outside of the office

 People sometimes assume I am always available because I’m not married and don’t have children.

 Just to be clear I mean no disrespect to people with children here but it does annoy me that people get to leave the office to pick up their kids while I am expected to stick around because I don’t have any.

 Just because I don’t have kids or a partner doesn’t mean I don’t have places to be.

 This situation can also be a case of bad management.